jamesbvaughan/bi-directional-number-editor/README.md

 codeCAD](https://kevinlynagh.com/newsletter/2025_06_03_prototyping_a_language/).

-This is meant to be a proof-of-concept for one way you might implement bi-directional editing in a CAD system that allows for editing via either a text file or a graphical UI, keeping each in sync with the other.
+This is meant to be a proof-of-concept for one way you might implement bidirectional editing in a CAD system that allows for editing via either a text file or a graphical UI, keeping each in sync with the other.

 ## How does it work?